 The Allocation engine lets you configure cost drivers, and assign those to all cost accounts.

-Besides creating automatically calculated monthly cost- and profitability figures, it can also be used for ad-hoc analysis or reviews.
+Besides creating automatically calculated monthly cost- and profitability figures, it can also be used for ad-hoc analysis or reports.

-For example, you can create an ad-hoc profitability review of any customer over their entire contract.
+For example, you can create an ad-hoc profitability report of any customer over their entire contract.

 And much more, the possibilities are endless.